 - making decisions based upon ethics and morals

 - understanding roles and responsibilities of university administration and culture;

 - achieving a healthy balance between the commitments of work and home life.

 Session IV: Refining Self and Current Topics in Leadership

 The final session provides the opportunity for the Fellows to exercise their learned experiences.
-Session IV is held in conjunction with the first day of the AACP Annual Meeting and features an inspirational presentation from a nationally-known expert in body language, verbal and non-verbal communications, a presentation on defining your future success and a speaker discussing the future of higher education.
+Session IV is held in conjunction with the first day of the AACP Annual Meeting and features an inspirational presentation from a nationally-known expert in body language, verbal and non-verbal communications, and a discussion on the future of pharmacy and higher education.

 The day ends with a graduation ceremony and dinner in honor of the Leadership Fellows.

 Sessions I and II are held in the Washington, D.C. area, while Sessions III and IV are held in association with the February INterim Meeting and the July Annual Meeting.